gatling/gatling/src/sphinx/general/scenario.rst

 Simple means cyclic graphs are not currently supported.
 ::

-  .randomSwitch( // beware: use parentheses, not brackets!
+  .randomSwitch( // beware: use parentheses, not curly braces!
       percentage1 -> chain1,
       percentage2 -> chain2
   )